jitendrasinghsankhwar/EmployeeTrackingSystem/DesignDocument.md

 <!-- Repeat the above steps to generate data for multiple day -->
 ```

-### Computation Engine Algorithm
+### Computation Engine
 **Input :** raw data json file generator by Generator and calculate the the working_Time, Absent_Time, Arival_Time.
 **Output :** Store data into cassendra table.

 Read the JSON file and calculate the total working time, and total absent time of each user and save it in following format
-Sample Schema to save data for all month:
+Sample Schema to save data for all month:  Saving data in day wise.

 **PrimaryKey :** Emp_id, date